kenlee0305/footshopReleases/README.md

 Automated raffle script made to easily enter raffles on releases.footshop.com If you don't have Go language installed follow [this](https://golang.org/doc/install) link.

+// THIS IS A POOR HEADLESS VERSION, IM NO LONGER SUPPORTING A DEVELOPMENT OF ANY BOT RELATED WITH FOOTSHOP.
+HERE'S A QUICK DEMONSTRATION OF REQUESTS SO YOU CAN CODE IT YOURSELF EVEN THO ITS USELESS AS YOU AREN'T GOING TO COOK ANYTHING

 ## Installation
 Tested on macOS & Ubuntu 18.04 Desktop